luso-torres/supersonic-flow/README.md

 # Numerical Simulation of a Supersonic Diffuser and Nozzle

-This study aims to validate the optimal geometries derived from the analytical calculations of the diffuser and nozzle.
+This study aims to validate the optimal geometries derived from the analytical calculations of the diffuser and nozzle presented in analytical_calculations.pdf.

 Part I focuses on the diffuser, while Part II will assess the nozzles based on their inviscid and viscous behavior.